ASendellPrice/IIB-rtd/docs/source/sop_guide_scope.rst

 Scope
 -----

-The Scope defines the boundaries of the procedure — what it covers, what it excludes, and who it applies to.
+The :ref:`Scope <scope>` defines the boundaries of the :ref:`procedure <procedure>` — what it covers, what it excludes, and who it applies to.
 This section ensures that users understand the exact context and applicability of the SOP, preventing misuse or misinterpretation.
-It should clearly specify the data types, sequencing platforms, and analytical processes that are included, as well as any limitations or exclusions.
+It should clearly specify the data types, sequencing platforms, and analytical :ref:`processes <process>`that are included, as well as any limitations or exclusions.

 For bioinformatics SOPs, the scope may include details such as: